totalslacker/aerospike-helper/csharp/doc/LargeList.md

 The internal implementation of LargeList is responsible for creating a compound primary key for the element when it is added to the collection.
 It also adds the digest of the element's key to a standard CDT list in the main record.
 This list is used to maintain the collection.

 ## API
+The API uses the same method signatures as the LDT LargeList allowing a drop in replacement.
+Some methods that are available in the LDT LargeList are not implemented and will throw an `NotImplementedException` if called.

 ## Example